 Is a Credit Check Required for the Minnesota Credit Services Organization Bond?

 No, a credit check is not required for the Minnesota Credit Services Organization bond.
 Because the bond is considered relatively low risk, the same rate is offered to all credit services organizations in Minnesota.

 How Much Does the Minnesota Credit Services Organization Bond Cost?

-The Minnesota Credit Services Organization bond costs just $100 per year.
+The Minnesota Credit Services Organization bond costs just $100 per year or $10 per month.

 How Does Minnesota Define “Credit Services Organization?”

 Minnesota statute 332.52 defines a credit services organization as any business entity that performs one or more of the following services:

 - Improves a buyer’s credit record, history, or rating

 - Obtains an extension of credit for a buyer

 - Provide advice or assistance to a buyer with regard to either of the above points